 Update Function Permissions

-Salesforce permission sets are used to control which org data a Function can access.
-When you deploy your Function, you need make sure your Function is associated with a permission set that has the correct data permissions.
+Salesforce permission sets are used to control which org data a function can access.
+When you deploy your function, make sure your function is associated with a permission set that has the correct data permissions.

 Functions.permissionset-meta.xml to your DX project’s